 There are several storage options avaialble to the MSU community including media storage solutions, online collaborative spaces, and types of department storage.

-Instructors can use Top Hat software or registered clickers to increase student engagement by transmitting student answers to questions.
+Instructors can use registered iClickers or Top Hat software to increase student engagement by transmitting student answers to questions.
 These tools can turn any classroom into an active learning environment.

 Turnitin is an optional resource toolset that faculty and instructors can use within D2L to assist students in the continued development of their writing skills in the online environment.
 Turnitin tools can also raise awareness of the rules of attribution by assisting faculty and students in detecting plagiarized material.
 The Turnitin toolset features Originality Check, GradeMark, PeerMark, ETS E-Rater, and iThenticate.